-For many of our military members, it’s difficult to go to war and return home as the same person.
-Our service members often experience traumatic, life-changing events during their deployments, and the scars from those experiences can manifest as PTSD.
+For many of our military veterans, it’s difficult to go to war and return home as the same person.
+Our service members often experience traumatic, life-changing events during their deployments, and the scars from those experiences can manifest as post-traumatic stress disorder (PTSD).

 Working with horses can be therapeutic for several reasons: Horses are naturally hyper-vigilant, which helps the veterans they work with perceive and comprehend fear responses.
 They are also sensitive to verbal and non-verbal cues, are social animals, and are forgiving and non-judgmental.

-Early research in the field had mostly been anecdotal.
-Now, researchers are collecting empirical data to determine the effectiveness of the therapy.
+Early research in the field has provided anecdotal evidence that equine-assisted therapy may be effective.
+Now, researchers are collecting empirical data to determine just how effective it may be.

 Neria himself is a veteran of the Israeli Defense Forces.
-He earned the Israeli Medal of Honor for his service as a company commander during the 1973 Yom Kippur War in which he was wounded.
+He earned the Israeli Medal of Honor for his service as a company commander during the 1973 Yom Kippur War, during which he was wounded.

-Neria also served in the 1982 Lebanon War as battalion commander.
-He’s been studying psychology since 1984, and works on developing new ways to treat PTSD at Columbia University.
+Neria also served in the 1982 Lebanon War as a battalion commander.
+He’s been studying psychology since 1984, and works at Columbia University on developing new ways to treat PTSD.

-One of the studies he is working on is called the Man O’ War Project, which is focused on researching the effectiveness of equine-assisted therapy for veterans suffering from PTSD.
-This will be the first clinical trial of its kind, and the findings will be synthesized into a treatment protocol manual.
+One of the studies he’s working on is called the Man O’ War Project, which is focused on researching the effectiveness of equine-assisted therapy for veterans suffering from PTSD.
+This will be the first clinical trial of its kind and the findings will be synthesized into a treatment protocol manual.

 Once the veteran is accepted as a candidate, they undergo an MRI before and after treatment to examine the brain’s structure and functional connectivity.